 Receipts for eligible items must be submitted by May 15 by completing the reimbursement form below.
 Please list only one student per form.
 You will have from July 1, 2020 to May 15, 2021 to purchase text materials and submit a reimbursement request.
+Original itemized receipts are required for each purchase.
+If a credit card is used, a credit card statement showing the purchase must be provided (per auditors request).
 Only original itemized receipts are acceptable, need to include adequate proof of payment and must be dated between July 1, 2020 & May 15, 2021.
 Do not use this form if you did NOT indicate your interest in participation on Form ED-01650-32 for state aid.

 Suggestions for what is eligible for reimbursement: the required nationally norm-referenced standardized achievement examination fee for your student.
 Be sure to include a receipt for the examination fee.
 Student texts must be secular, neutral, nonideological, and not capable of diversion for religious use.
 As used in this sense, secular, neutral and nonideological means such items would not be regarded as religious, spiritual or sacred, in content or form, and would be considered to present events, facts, and theories that pertain to religion or religious doctrine in an impartial manner.